-Shorts and skirts must come to the bottom of the student’s thumb when the arm is put down to the student’s side.
+Shorts and skirts must come to the bottom of the student’s fingertips when the arm is put down to the student’s side.

 Students must not write/draw on themselves or others.

 If a student comes dressed inappropriately s/he will be offered “appropriate” clothing.
 Repeated dress code violations may result in a referral and/or suspension.

 “Extracurricular activities” include activities during school or outside of school, which are not counted toward a student's grade.
 Sports include Boys’ & Girls’ Basketball, Cross Country, Football, Track, Boys’ & Girls’ Volleyball, and Wrestling.
 Lyman Gilmore has Jazz Band, Dance, and Musical Theater.
 Media opportunities include Gilmore News Network (GNN).
 Gilmore has an active Student Council, Ski Trips, and 5 dances during the school year.
 Students may participate in Stamp Club, Leadership Club, Robotics, Yearbook Club, and Academic Tournaments.

 Extracurricular Activities Guidelines

 Extracurricular activities may have specific requirements for participation (to be provided when the student signs up for the activity).
 Eligibility requirements may include:

-Minimum 2.0 GPA with no U or N in citizenship (on most recent Progress Report or Report Card).
+Minimum 2.0 GPA with no N in citizenship (on most recent Progress Report or Report Card).

 No suspensions during the month prior to the activity.